crate/crate/docs/general/builtins/scalar-functions.rst

     have a a special SQL syntax, meaning that they must be called without trailing parenthesis (``()``).

-.. _scalar-pg_backend_pid:

 ``pg_backend_pid()``
 --------------------

 The ``pg_backend_pid()`` system information function is implemented for enhanced compatibility with PostgreSQL.
 CrateDB will always return ``-1`` as there isn't a single process attached to one query.
 This is different to PostgreSQL, where this represents the process ID of the server process attached to the current session.

 Returns: ``integer``